CubikRuubik/akavesdk-rust-prism/examples/web-demo/README.md

 ## Notes

-- The file upload functionality is currently disabled as it requires additional implementation
 - Make sure you have sufficient funds in your wallet for gas fees
 - The demo connects to the Akave testnet by default